Probate Q&A Series

 • Each owner’s claimed interest.

-• Whether you seek partition in kind or by sale.
+• Whether you seek partition in kind or partition by sale.

-Submit your complaint in the county where the land sits.
+Submit your petition in the county where the land sits.
 Pay the filing fee set by the clerk.

-Deliver the summons and complaint to each co‐owner.
+Deliver the summons and petition to each co‐owner.
 Follow civil procedure rules for service.

 5. Request a Hearing: